John Wiltbank | |

 Spouse: | Mary Stockley (1750) |

 John Wiltbank (December 10, 1731 – July 10, 1792) was an American political figure from Lewes, Delaware.
-He fought in the Revolutionary War, helped get Delaware to statehood, and served several political positions in Sussex County, in addition to serving in the 1st Delaware General Assembly.
+He was an important figure in the state during the Revolutionary War, being the military treasurer of Sussex County, a delegate at the Delaware Constitutional Convention, and serving in the 1st Delaware General Assembly, among other positions.

 On March 20, 1767, Wiltbank was appointed a justice of the peace for Sussex County.[2]
-[3] He was recommissioned in 1774 for a second term,[2] for a third term in 1779,[4] and for a fourth term in February 1788,[4] eventually being replaced in January 1791.[4]
+[3] He was recommissioned in 1774 for a second term,[2] for a third term in 1779,[4] and for a fourth term in February 1788,[4] eventually being replaced on January 27, 1791.[4]

 In 1774, Wiltbank was named a Sussex representative of the Provincial Assembly of the Three Lower Counties, which had its first meeting on August 1 of that year.[3]
 Originally a Tory sympathizer,[5] Wiltbank was eventually convinced by Caesar Rodney and Thomas McKean to support the Colonies over Britain.[2]
 That same year, he was elected a member of Sussex's "Boston Relief Committee," which helped gather funds for the colonists in Massachusetts.[2]

 Wiltbank was commissioned in September 1775 major by the Delaware Council of Safety,[3] serving in a military regiment brought up in Sussex.[2]
+He was also an original member of the Sussex Committee of Safety.[5]
 In August 1776, he was appointed the military treasurer of the county, which was an important position as funding was vitally needed for the Revolutionary War.[2]
 In September, Wiltbank represented Sussex County at the Delaware Constitutional Convention, held in New Castle, which led to the creation of the state's first governing document.[2]
 [5]

 Shortly afterwards, Wiltbank was elected to the Legislative Council, now known as the State Senate, in the 1st Delaware General Assembly.[2]
 He received a total of 542 votes in the election, the highest number for any candidate in his county.[6]
 On February 21, 1777, Wiltbank was appointed chief justice of the Sussex County Court of Common Pleas and Orphans' Court,[3] [6] and resigned his position in the Legislative Council to serve on the court,[2] [5] taking his oath of office on March 8.[3]
 He served in that position until his death,[3] being known as an "astute judge and a man of wide interests," according to The Morning News.[2]
 Wiltbank remained as the military treasurer of Sussex County throughout the remaining years of the war, and was described as having "aided greatly in the war effort."[2]